csiro-data-school/python-functions/_episodes/30-design-recipe.md

 > 4. mean_resistance: d1 d2 d3 -> Float
 {: .challenge}

 ## Examples

-Examples are the most important part of your function design recipe, and often the most overlooked!
+Examples are the most important part of your function design recipe, and often the most overlooked.
 If you can master the art of writing good examples, then you will be able to write code that works, is easy to read, and is easy to debug.

 Example guidelines
  * choose 3 or 4 well-thought out examples